 Charming Pied-à-Terre in St Lawrence: Romantic Utopia

-Young couple looking for an easy-going accommodation close to the best nightlife?
+Young couple looking for easy-going accommodation close to the best nightlife?
 Look no further than this cute little apartment right on the beach.
-The huge floor to ceiling windows bathe the apartment in light and ensure you will enjoy breakfast with a view every morning.
+The huge floor-to-ceiling windows bathe the apartment in light and ensure you will enjoy breakfast with a view every morning.
 There is a local market a few minutes away on foot where you can pick up fresh ingredients for a typical island breakfast.

 This stunning Guesthouse is one of the best budget options you’ll find in the area.
-Although the price is super low, you get to enjoy a super charming, clean and well equipped place that is just minutes from the blue sea.
+Although the price is super low, you get to enjoy a super charming, clean, and well-equipped place that is just minutes from the blue sea.
 You’ll have the whole house to yourself, which offers enough room for three guests – so technically you could bring some friends along!
-It’s located on the hosts land, behind the a residential property, so a quiet night is guaranteed.
-For larger parties there is also a guest suite on the property that can be rented increasing the total occupancy potential to 5 persons.
+It’s located on the host’s land, behind the residential property, so a quiet night is guaranteed.

 Laid-back Hotel in St Lawrence: Yellow Bird Hotel